tillbiskup/tiny-webcasts/docs/workflow.rst

 Cut the audio trace in pieces
 =============================

-Before you start cutting the audio trace, make sure to have a copy of it at a safe place.
+Before you start cutting the audio trace, make sure to have a copy of it in a safe place.

 Again, we recommend using `Audacity <https://www.audacityteam.org/>`_ for this task.
+Have a look at the :doc:`short introduction <audacity>` if not already familiar with the program.

   * Load the audio trace.
   * You will see the transitions between slides optically, as you have snapped your fingers.